philpackmohr/git-paper/git.md

 ![Switched back to master](images/6-back-to-master.svg)

-If you now make a commit on the "master" branch, the history will diverge:
+If you make a commit on the "master" branch now, the history will diverge:

 ![Diverged history](images/7-advance-master.svg)